-The present meets the past head on in Ruined – currently on display at the Scottish National Portrait Gallery – an exhibition in which young people on the Image Liberation Force (2016–2021) project radically reinterpret Scottish history.
+The present meets the past head on in Ruined – previously on display at the Scottish National Portrait Gallery – an exhibition in which young people on the Image Liberation Force (2016–2021) project radically reinterpret Scottish history.

 These young Scots have mashed up historical paintings in the National Galleries of Scotland’s Scottish art collection and made them live again.
 In their videos and performances, they challenge the accepted narratives about who we are and how we got here.

 The soundtrack to these films has been created by Edinburgh rapper and producer, Mercurius MC (Matt Tulloch), whose visceral delivery spares none of the ghosts of Scotland’s past.
 As one of the participants on the project puts it: ‘We are the history’.

 This alternative illustrated history of Scotland features seven chapters whose themes are: We are Ruined (Introduction), Borders, The Sackening, Violence, Riot, Victorius and Peasants.

 The following films may not be suitable for all — particularly children — because they explore difficult subjects such as violence and suicide.

 Buried under the rubble of the past, a new generation can rise up to shake off the dust and break free from someone else’s history.
 Freedom is making up your own story … seeing what you see … speaking in your own voice … getting together and being heard.